briandrum/codes.forchagrin.com/_chapters/chapter-537-offenses-against-persons.md

-3. _(c)_ The court shall impose a mandatory jail term of at least fifteen days on an offender who is convicted of or pleads guilty to a violation of subsection (a)(1)B. of this section and may impose upon the offender a longer jail term as authorized pursuant to [Section 501.99][CF Section 501.99].
-The court shall impose a mandatory prison term on an offender who is convicted of or pleads guilty to a violation of subsection (a)(1)A. hereof if either of the following
+3. _(c)_ The court shall impose a mandatory jail term of at least fifteen days on an offender who is convicted of or pleads guilty to a violation of subsection (a)(1)B. of this section and may impose upon the offender a longer jail term as authorized pursuant to [Section 501.99][CFCO 501.99].
+The court shall impose a mandatory prison term on an offender who is convicted of or pleads guilty to a violation of subsection (a)(1)A. hereof if either of the following applies:
-applies:

     1. _(1)_ The offender previously has been convicted of or pleaded guilty to a violation of this section or Ohio R.C.
 [2903.06][ORC Section 2903.06] or